asim/dev/model/README.md

 Ordering comes for "free" when dealing with numeric or boolean fields, but it involves  in padding, inversing and order preserving base32 encoding of values to work for strings.

 This can sometimes result in large keys saved, as the inverse of a small 1 byte character in a string is a 4 byte rune.
-Optionally adding base32 encoding on top to prevent exotic runes appearing in keys, strings blow up by size by about a factor of 5-6.
+Optionally adding base32 encoding on top to prevent exotic runes appearing in keys, strings blow up in size even more.
 If saving space is a requirement and ordering is not, ordering for strings should be turned off.

 The matter is further complicated by the fact that the padding size must be specified ahead of time: